History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Conishead Priory, a superb Victorian Gothic house

 The town was for many years a hub of canal transportation between the River Leven and Morecambe Bay.
-The shortest, widest, and deepest canal on the world links the Bay to the River Leven.
-The opening of the canal in 1796 made Ulverston a centre for maritime trade, and ships carry local slate and linen across the globe.
+The shortest, widest, and deepest canal in the UK links Ulverston to the River Leven and Morecambe Bay.
+The opening of the canal in 1796 made Ulverston a centre for maritime trade, with ships carrying local slate and linen across the globe.

 Laurel and Hardy Museum

 Comedian Stan Laurel was born in Ulverston in 1890.
 The world's only museum dedicated to Laurel and his comic partner, Oliver Hardy, stands on Brogden Street in Ulverston.
 The huge collection of memorabilia includes personal letters, items of furniture, photos, documents, and of course, films starring Laurel and Hardy.